justinfrevert/risc-roll/README.md

 # Risc-roll
 ### "Trustlessly offload computations of Substrate chains with zk proofs, without the zk learning curve"

 This repository serves as a Proof of Concept (POC) for *partial* zkrollups of Substrate chains.
-Our goal is to explore the possibilities of enabling Substrate/rust developers to build zk rollups in rust, eliminating the need for writing circuits.
+Our goal is to explore the possibilities of enabling Substrate/rust developers to build zk rollups in *plain rust*, eliminating the need for writing circuits.
 By leveraging the power of Risc0 and Rollup architecture, we aim to create an efficient and scalable solution for Substrate extrinsics.

 *This project was developed over the course of one month at the 2023 Consensus Web3athon*